zoom/zoom-sdk-macos/README.md

-# mac-sdk
+# Zoom SDK for macOS

-MAC SDK (in Beta)
+macOS SDK (in Beta)

-Example App using Zoom mac SDK - https://zoom.us/developer/overview/mac-rtc-stack-quickstart
+Example App using Zoom macOS SDK - https://zoom.us/developer/overview/mac-rtc-stack-quickstart

 To use it: